Azure/terraform-azurerm-avm-ptn-aks-production/README.md

   name                 = (Required) The name of the Node Pool which should be created within the Kubernetes Cluster.
 Changing this forces a new resource to be created.
 A Windows Node Pool cannot have a `name` longer than 6 characters.
 A random suffix of 4 characters is always added to the name to avoid clashes during recreates.
   vm\_size              = (Required) The SKU which should be used for the Virtual Machines used in this Node Pool.
 Changing this forces a new resource to be created.
   orchestrator\_version = (Required) The version of Kubernetes which should be used for this Node Pool.
 Changing this forces a new resource to be created.
+  vnet\_subnet\_id       = (Required) The ID of the Subnet where this Node Pool should exist.
+Changing this forces a new resource to be created.
+A route table must be configured on this Subnet.
   max\_count            = (Optional) The maximum number of nodes which should exist within this Node Pool.
 Valid values are between `0` and `1000` and must be greater than or equal to `min_count`.
   min\_count            = (Optional) The minimum number of nodes which should exist within this Node Pool.
 Valid values are between `0` and `1000` and must be less than or equal to `max_count`.
   os\_sku               = (Optional) Specifies the OS SKU used by the agent pool.
 Possible values include: `Ubuntu`, `CBLMariner`, `Mariner`, `Windows2019`, `Windows2022`.
 If not specified, the default is `Ubuntu` if OSType=Linux or `Windows2019` if OSType=Windows.
 And the default Windows OSSKU will be changed to `Windows2022` after Windows2019 is deprecated.
 Changing this forces a new resource to be created.